Franco Luambo: Early political involvement

-Before aligning with Mobutu Sese Seko in the 1970s, Franco was an ardent proponent of the then-Republic of the Congo's inaugural prime minister, Patrice Lumumba, whose assassination was orchestrated in a clandestine operation involving the CIA, Belgian authorities, and Mobutu.
-At the time, Mobutu, then a Chief of Staff of the Congolese National Army (Armée Nationale Congolaise; ANC), had served as Lumumba's personal aide before executing a perfidious betrayal.
-Following Lumumba's assassination, Franco composed the song "Liwa ya Lumumba" ("the death of Lumumba"), alternatively titled "Liwa Ya Emery".
-Franco then released the album Au Commandement (which translates "To authority"), wherein the eponymous track celebrated Mobutu's ascent to power.
+Before aligning with Mobutu Sese Seko in the 1970s, Luambo was an ardent proponent of the then-Republic of the Congo's inaugural prime minister, Patrice Lumumba, whose assassination was orchestrated in a clandestine operation involving the CIA, Belgian authorities, and Mobutu.
+At the time, Mobutu, then a Chief of Staff of the Congolese National Army, had served as Lumumba's personal aide, before betraying him.
+Following Lumumba's assassination, Luambo composed the song "Liwa ya Lumumba" ("the death of Lumumba"), alternately titled "Liwa Ya Emery".
+Luambo then released the album Au Commandement, wherein the eponymous track celebrated Mobutu's ascent to power.
 It conveyed a hopeful sentiment, praising Lumumba while portraying Mobutu as a reincarnation of Lumumba's legacy.

 In 1965, Mobutu seized power through a military coup, having initially pledged to relinquish control to a democratically elected government.
-However, it soon became clear that Mobutu had no intention of stepping down, and discontent swelled, particularly in Kinshasa.
-In a show of force, Mobutu orchestrated the public execution of five political dissidents, including Évariste Kimba and former ministers Jérôme Anany, Emmanuel Bamba, and André Mahamba, on Pentecost in Matonge.
+However, it soon became clear that he had no intention of stepping down, and discontent swelled, particularly in Kinshasa.
+In a show of force, Mobutu orchestrated the public execution of five political dissidents, including Évariste Kimba and former ministers Jérôme Anany, Emmanuel Bamba, and André Mahamba, on Pentecost, in Matonge.
 The event was particularly significant as Mobutu, a Catholic, executed Bamba, a prominent Kimbanguist, a member of a traditional Kongolese religious movement.
-In response, Franco composed the 1966 threnody "Luvumbu Ndoki" ("Luvumbu the Sorcerer"), which drew on Kikongo folklore to indirectly criticize Mobutu's regime.
-The song's Kikongo chants, interpreted as veiled critiques of Mobutu, led to its immediate ban, with copies confiscated from the marketplace.
-Franco was subsequently detained by Mobutu's secret police but was eventually released, after which he fled to Brazzaville to escape further persecution.
+In response, Luambo composed the 1966 threnody "Luvumbu Ndoki", which drew on Kikongo folklore to indirectly criticize Mobutu's regime.
+The song's chants, interpreted as veiled critiques of Mobutu, led to its immediate ban, with copies confiscated from the marketplace.
+Luambo was subsequently detained by Mobutu's secret police and later released, after which he fled to Brazzaville to escape further persecution.
 Despite the ban, "Luvumbu Ndoki" became emblematic of the growing frustrations of the Congolese people under Mobutu's dictatorship, and the song was re-released by EMI-Pathé in 1967.